sailpoint-oss/sailpoint-cli/cmd/environment/environment.md

 sail environment update {environment-name}
 ```

-If no environment is provided this command will delete the active environment.
+If no environment is provided this command will update the active environment.

 ```bash
 sail environment update